-The Watershed Approach to conservation is a distinct strategy – one rooted in the unique values of Montana’s individual watershed communities, as well as efforts to work collaboratively among diverse stakeholders within those communities.
-The watershed organizations MWCC supports encompass a wide range of goals and organizational structures.
+MWCC Partner organizations employ the Watershed Approach to conservation.
+This is a distinct strategy – one rooted in the unique values of Montana’s individual watershed communities, as well as efforts to work collaboratively among diverse stakeholders within those communities.
+The organizations MWCC supports encompass a wide range of goals and organizational structures.
 However, each embodies a set of shared principles centered around these key tenets.

 In general, the Watershed Approach:

 - Is tied to a distinct land area or hydrologic boundary

 - Encourages collaboration with partners in the watershed